 I love a good salad, and especially recreating restaurant favorite salads at home!
 Why not?
 I can make them to my taste, for usually a fraction of the price.
 Make a big batch to serve with dinner, or save some for lunches throughout the week.
 My Alfresco Salad Recipe is a restaurant copy cat fave, and so is this one.
 So many chains serve a spinach salad and I usually like them but I don’t love them, I want something MORE,….that’s where we get inspired to do our own thing at home!
 My spinach salad is simple, but it’s anything but boring, every single bite is packed with flavor!

-So, this spinach salad is a meal in itself if you want it to be.
+The dressing is probably my favorite part of this simple salad!
+It is made with dijon, balsamic, honey, garlic, olive oil and a little seasoning.
+It might seem like a basic dressing but it is savory, tangy, and slightly sweet!
+It compliments this salad perfectly.
+This spinach salad is a meal in itself if you want it to be.
 To eat this, prep it ahead and store in airtight containers in the refrigerator for lunches, it will last for about 4 days.
 If you prep ahead, be sure to store the dressing in a separate container from the salad until ready to eat.
 It’s also a great side paired with Grilled Chicken Thighs or these Baked Chicken Drumsticks!

 What Goes in Spinach Salad: